Gofven/flowback-backend/README.md

   - Has a subject area.
   - Has phases.

+Poll phase problems:
+  - The last second problem: if there is some item that can be added and should possibly be interacted with as well during a phase, then if a set of items are added too close to the end of a phase it can hinder others from interacting with it.
+  - To solve the last second problem, the addition of an item central to a poll requires a separate poll phase.
+  - The removal problem: if everyone should not input a copy of an item to make sure the item exists at an upcoming phase, then it cannot be removed too close to the end of a phase.
+  - To solve the removal problem, removal can be prohibited.

-Separate poll phases
+Separate poll phases:
   - First phase: proposals can be inputted by proposal creators.
   - Second phase: proposals can no longer be inputted.
-Predictions and their probabilities can be inputted by predictors.
+Predictions can be inputted by predictors.
   - Third phase: predictions can no longer be inputted.
+Prediction probability bets can be inputted by predictors
+  - Fourth phase: prediction probability bets can no longer be inputted.
+Voters and delegates can vote by inputting scores.
-Voters and delegates can input scores (they can vote).
-Proposal scores determine a proposals position in the proposal list displayed, where a higher score means higher up and vice versa.
+  - Proposal scores determine a proposals position in the proposal list displayed, where a higher score means higher up and vice versa.
-- Fourth phase: delegates votes are locked.
-Prediction bets are locked.
+  - Fifth phase: delegates votes are locked.
-- Fifth phase: the result is calculated.
+  - Sixth phase: the result is calculated.
+  - It is possible to allow predictions, prediction probability bets and voting from a previous phase and still solve the last second problem.

 Poll creator:
   - Can create but not edit or delete a poll.